abeahmed/cse15l-lab-reports/LabReport1.md

 [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php)

-You should see your account under the *Addditional Accounts* section:
+You should see your account under the *Addditional Accounts* section, as shown below

 ![Image](Account.png)